How to Read a Peptide COA in Canada

 Many peptide COAs stop at identity and purity.
-Precision Synthetics Canada goes further: our current testing standard pairs Janoshik source-lab documentation with Testide Canada Laboratory verification, including LAL endotoxin screening, so Canadian research buyers can review more than identity and HPLC purity alone.
+Precision Synthetics Canada goes further: our current testing standard keeps Janoshik source-lab documentation visible and lists additional verification as TBD while testing-provider review is completed, including LAL endotoxin screening, so Canadian research buyers can review more than identity and HPLC purity alone.

 Find out more about LAL endotoxin testingCOA fundamentals